deltagreen-foundryvtt/delta-green-foundry-vtt-system/CONTRIBUTING.md

    > You only need to test the subsets below which are relevant to the changes you are testing.
 When unsure or being particularly thorough, do the full pass.

+   - Player (non-GM) Perspective Tests

+     - Enable the "Hide Sanity from Players" Setting.
+     - Make sure Sanity on sheets and in rolls is obscured from players.
+     - Enable the "Hide Impossible Landscape content" Setting
+     - Make sure the Impossible Landscapes fields on the character sheet are not visible from a player's perspective.

    - Character basics

      - Create an Agent, fill in stats, skills, and add a couple of custom skills, special trainings, bonds, and pieces of equipment.